hrvthzslt/personal-site/content/posts/banging-together-services-like-a-caveman-in-my-home-server/index.md

       - media
 ```

 I also had to move the old volumes to the new place.
-Moving multiple hundreds of gigabyte of data can be time consuming, so I highly recommend in this cases **rsync**, it usually used for copying between machines, but it can be nice for local copying as well.
-It is faster, can be continued, and has really nice output if you want to stare at characters on a computer screen for 20 minutes.
-(I don't know how long it took, I left the computer and went outside, you should try it.)
+Moving multiple hundreds of gigabytes of data can be time consuming, so I highly recommend **rsync** in these cases.
+It's usually used for copying between machines, but it's great for local copying as well.
+It's faster, can be resumed, and has really nice output if you want to stare at characters on a computer screen for 20 minutes.
+(I don't know how long it took, I left the computer and went outside.
+You should try it.)

-And of course a party is not party without a **Makefile** so I collected the commonly used commands in one.
-In this example the **start** target can run with or without the **profile** argument: `make start` or `make start profile=media`, so only the desired services will start.
+And of course, a party is not a party without a **Makefile**, so I collected the commonly used commands into one.
+In this example, the **start** target can run with or without the **profile** argument: `make start` or `make start profile=media`, so only the desired services will start.

 ```shell
 ifeq ($(DC_EXITS),0)